inactinique/zotero_topics/zotero_topic_modeling/docs/SPEAK_WITH_PDFS.md

    $env:ANTHROPIC_API_KEY="your_api_key_here"
    ```

+3. Alternatively, you can add the API key in the Welcome dialog when you start the application.

 ### 2. Ollama (Local Model)

 This option uses a local Ollama instance to run models on your own machine: